bartificer/programming-by-stealth/docs/pbs43.md

 );
 ```

-With the cells touching directly the patterns became more visible, but the red and green became utterly over-powering, so I change the render function to render _dead_ cells in a lighter shade of red:
+With the cells touching directly the patterns became more visible, but the red and green became utterly overpowering, so I changed the render function to render _dead_ cells in a lighter shade of red:

 ```javascript
 // a render function to render live cells green and dead cells red